 Hi, I’m Nate

-I’m a web developer and computer scientist currently living in Minneapolis, Minnesota.
+I’m a technology leader and computer scientist currently living in Minneapolis, Minnesota.

 Here’s some things i’ve written: